Lawn Care FAQ’s – Common Lawn Problems

 How can I improve the grass in a shady corner of my garden?

 Most grass types do best in good light and sunlight.
-So, if you have a large tree or bush, or maybe a corner of a building creating some constant shade, ordinary lawn grass will certainly struggle.
+So, if you have a large tree or bush, or maybe a corner of a building creating some constant shade, ordinary lawn grass will certainly struggle, making it one of the more common lawn problems that you can encounter.

 One simple solution is to replace the old grass with a mix specially cultivated for growing in the shade.
 TurfOnline’s Shadesman Turf is the elite of shade turfs, containing just one species of grass, supranova poa supina.
 It lives just as happily in the shade as in sunny spots and has a wonderful, thick, lush sward.
 It grows slowly too and so needs less mowing.